 Why South Africa is not Fit to Lead Africa

 South Africa’s failure to successfully engage some of Africa’s most troublesome conflict zones has undermined the country’s credibility and cast doubt about whether South Africa should be perceived as the continent’s regional military and political leader.
 Ineffectual leadership is at the heart of the matter.
-President Zuma has made some dubious decisions regarding South Africa’s regional foreign policy, and his inability to meaningfully address the plethora of domestic problems facing the country raises question about its suitability as Africa’s de facto leader.
+President Zuma has made some dubious decisions regarding South Africa’s regional foreign policy, and his inability to meaningfully address the plethora of domestic problems facing the country raises questions about its suitability as Africa’s de facto leader.

 Attempts to promote human rights — a trademark of South Africa’s foreign policy for the past 20 years — have resulted in the adoption of some erratic policy decisions.
 For example, the South African government has numerous times shied away from condemning Robert Mugabe’s regime in Zimbabwe and failed to join the EU and U.S. in backing President Ouattara during the post-election crisis in the Ivory Coast.
 President Zuma’s lack of clarity during the Libyan Civil War, in which he attempted to mediate with Gaddafi and later denounced NATO intervention, cast serious doubt about the ability of South Africa to be the continent’s de facto political leader.
 The South African government has at times chosen to overlook human rights abuses in order to promote the notion of Pan-Africanism.
 So the two pillars of its foreign policy have competed with one another, rendering its foreign policy confusing and contradictory.